U-GOD/aijobs/README.md

-## Yes AI is coming for your jobs!!!!😂
+## Yes AI is coming for your jobs!!!!